-Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your “taxable supplies” (closely based on your sales or turnover, not your profit) have exceeded the VAT registration threshold.
-This applies to all commercial businesses, whether you’re operating as a sole transfer, limited partnership, company limited by shares or another business structure.
+Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your ‘taxable supplies’ (closely based on your sales or turnover, not your profit) have exceeded the VAT registration threshold.
+This applies to all commercial businesses, whether you’re operating as a sole transfer, limited partnership, limited company or another business structure.

 Want to make it much easier to manage your UK company?